uw-it-edm/docfinity-rest-api-reference/docs/create-and-update.md

 ## Custom EDM End-Points

-EDM team has developed two custom end-points to create and update documents that work around several deficiencies in the core DocFinity API's. *Note: url paths may change.*
+To work around the limitations of DocFinity's core API, EDM team has developed custom end-points to create and update documents. *Note: url paths may change.*

 - `https://{host}/documents/create`.
 End-point that combines the process of uploading a file and indexing it with the given metadata.
 - `https://{host}/documents/update`.
-End-point that partially updates the metadata of given document.
+End-point that updates the metadata values of a given document with the given updated values.
 - `https://{host}/documents/commit`.
 Alternate end-point to index a new document, intended for large files where client uploads the document separately.

 Source code of custom end-points: [Document-API](https://github.com/uw-it-edm/document-api).